FrancoisBDC/NFTScriptable/README.md

     OR

-    - Go to your local iPhone storage
+    - Go to your local iPhone storage ("On my iPhone")

       i.
 Create a folder "Scriptable"